processing/p5.js/developer_docs/README.md

 `src/` Contains all the source code for the library.
 The code is broken up into folders and files corresponding with the [Processing reference page](http://processing.org/reference/).
 Additionally, there is a core folder that holds constants, and internal helper functions and variables.

 `tests/` Contains unit testing files.

-## My code needs a special format!

-In [some special cases](https://github.com/processing/p5.js/search?utf8=%E2%9C%93&q=prettier-ignore&type=) your code needs special formatting to look more clear.
-Prettier [offers an escape hatch](https://prettier.io/docs/en/ignore.html) to ignore a block of code from being formatted, via the `// prettier-ignore` comment.
-Use with caution!

 # Testing